 The EU Sustainable Development Strategy (SDS) calls for an impact assessment of all major policy proposals vis-à-vis sustainability objectives, and a review schedule against which to assess progress towards defined goals.
 In this context, the development of a robust framework for sustainability assessment is of paramount importance.

 The JRC is actively contributing to the international discourse on sustainability science via the development of methodological frameworks for integrated sustainability assessment, uncertainty assessment, and by the mainstreaming of life cycle thinking in the appraisal of policies, plans and interventions.
-The JRC contributes to the theory and related specific methodologies, models, tools and indicators for sustainability assessment.
+The JRC contributes to the theory of sustainability assessment and its related methodologies, models, tools and indicators.
 These are used to define and evaluate the relationships between environmental, social and economic processes in order to optimise socio-economic outcomes within the context of resource and environmental constraints.